havatv/qgisnnjoinplugin/help/source/index.rst

 Options
 --------------------------
-The user can choose to use an approximation of the input geometry (the centroid) to allow the use of indexes also for non-point layers.
+The user can choose to use an approximation of the input geometry (the centroid - *QgsGeometry.centroid*) to allow the use of spatial indexes also for non-point input layers.

+The user can choose to use a spatial index for the join layer if the input layer is a point layer.
+The results will not be exact (the join is based on the geometry approximation of the spatial index).

 The user can choose the prefix of the join layer attributes in the output layer.

+The user can choose the name of the result layer.

 Performance
 --------------------------